Bugz000/Timelapse-Creator/README.md

  ## About me

- father to my son, Hunter, and with my beautiful wife and fantastic mother, Kaylin, living in the UK, avid hobbyist!
+ father to my son, Hunter, living in the UK, avid hobbyist!

  enjoying all aspects of life, photography, archery, motorcycling, aquariums, astronomy, and ofcourse, computers!